Spoki87/Rock-Paper-Scissors/README.md

 # rock-Paper-Scissors
-100% random game
+100% random game.
-to play download the repository and run idex.html
+To play download the repository and run idex.html